zgrmrts/qw/README.md

 # qw

-Profile-based, multi-window workspaces in terminator with individualized bash histories and working directories.
+Create terminator profiles for individualized bash histories and working directories.

 ## Overview

-`qw` is a utility that harnesses the power of `terminator` to create a highly customized, multi-window terminal environment.
-Each profile supports multiple shells (or subwindows), and each shell retains its own dedicated bash history and current working directory.
-This design ensures that users can seamlessly switch between different work contexts or projects without losing their work state.
+`qw` is a utility to create and manage `terminator` profiles to enable multi-terminal workspaces where each shell within a workspace maintains its `own dedicated bash history and current working directory`.
+This allows users to effortlessly switch between various work contexts or projects without losing their current work state.

 ## Features

 - **Profile-based Workspaces:** Execute `qw <profile_name>` to spawn or switch to a terminal workspace defined by that profile.
+The profile definition is stored in a separate file within the workspace, and the utility does not modify `terminator's` default configuration file.
-- **Persistent Shell States:** Each shell in a `terminator` window maintains its unique bash history and current directory, persisting across sessions.
+- **Persistent Shell States:** Each shell in a `terminator` window maintains its own bash history and current directory, persisting across sessions.
+Bash is configured to update both the history and working directory after each command is invoked.
+- **Layout Control:** Define the window layout of `terminator` by specifying the dimensions for the profile using `qw <profile_name> [3x2]`, where the first number represents the number of rows and the second represents the number of columns.
-- **Bash Completion:** Integrated bash completion provides auto-suggestions for `qw` based on available profiles, streamlining the command invocation process.
+- **Bash Completion:** Integrated bash completion provides auto-suggestions for `qw` commands based on available profiles, streamlining the command invocation process.
-- **Profile Management:** Commands to list, remove, or rename profiles with ease.
+- **Profile Management:** Commands are available to list, remove, or rename profiles with ease.

 ## Prerequisites